mollie/commercetools/docs/CreateOrderPayment.md

 This functionality is used to add a payment or change the payment method to existing order on Mollie:

-This calls Mollie's endpoints [create order payment](https://docs.mollie.com/reference/v2/orders-api/create-order-payment).
+This calls Mollie's [create order payment](https://docs.mollie.com/reference/v2/orders-api/create-order-payment) endpoint.

 <br />